alvis-lin/server/README.md

 Server App: [server]

-## Question Form app

-### Overview

-The question form application is an browser based application for users to generate question to be asked in Quiz App.

-### Task Requirement

-Allow user to fill in question, four multiple choices answer, answer to the question and question's location

-Allow user to track their location and pick the question's location on the map

-Allow user to upload question's information to the database.

-### Design Vision
+## Design Vision

-This application uses template available at [material-template] to create the web template.
+Both applications use template available at [material-template] to create the web template.
-The template is used in [question-index.html] and [question-style.css].
+The template are used in [question-index.html],[question-style.css],[quiz-index.html] and [quiz-style.css].
-To be specific, this application used this template to create pretty header, tab bar, content section and button.
+To be specific, both application used this template to create pretty header, tab bar, content section and button.

-### Features

-### What API used?
+## What API used?

-In this application, leaflet API is applied to create map.
+In both applications, leaflet API is applied to create map.

-Step 1 - Import leaflet API leaflet.js and leaflet.css file into [question-index.html].
+Step 1 - Import leaflet API leaflet.js and leaflet.css file into [question-index.html] and [quiz-index.html].

 Example code